fardeen9983/Ultimate-Dux/Languages/Java/Design-Patterns/Creational/builder/Readme.md

 **Notes - Beans**
 ___
 So a simple bean as referred to the Java Bean class [OrderBean]() has multiple getters and setter and also a default constructor.
 But despite this the object is still mutable and it does not specify a contract as to which member is to be set for the object to be in a state or be valid.

+Thus even if we do not set the properties of the object, it will still work but will be void of any state/validation

+We can avoid above situation using ***Telescopic constructors*** which are basically overloaded constructors that take different parameters to create different flavours of the class instance with varying number of properties set and unset.
+The difference is that the we use these contructors withtin their bodies to create a telescoping effect.
+Check out this example [OrderBean]().
+This allows the objects created as immutable.

+The main disadvantage of telescoping constructors is flexibility.
+We cannot pick out one property to add a custom combination of them as we see fit to create objects always.